symsmith/symsmith.github.io/src/content/blog/redux-toolkit-errors/index.md

 };
 ```

-However, I found that this is not ideal since we lose any returned value from the action, which may be useful to some parts of the code.
+After trying it out however, I found that this is not ideal since we lose any returned value from the action, which may be useful to some parts of the code.
 Instead, I opted for this middleware:

 ```ts
 const throwMiddleware = () => (next) => (action) => {